 The University's Disability Advisory Service has much useful information on how to obtain extra support for those with a disability or chronic health conditions, including students with dyslexia, dyspraxia, A(D)HD, and other Specific Learning Difficulties/Differences, as well as students on the Autistic Spectrum, and those with mental health difficulties.
-Any student with specific requirements who has not already done so is urged to complete a DAS Registration form available at www.ox.ac.uk/students/welfare/disability (Related Documents section).
+Any student with specific requirements who has not already done so is urged to complete a DAS Registration form available at www.ox.ac.uk/students/welfare/disability (under the Resources section).

-Within Somerville, the Disability Co-Ordinator is the Academic Registrar.
-The Academic Registrar liaises with students and the Disability Advisory Service in order to put in place necessary reasonable adjustments.
-The Academic Registrar can be contacted at jo.ockwell@some.ox.ac.uk.
+Within Somerville, the Disability Co-Ordinator is the Welfare and Policy Officer, Jo Ockwell.
+Jo liaises with students and the Disability Advisory Service in order to put in place necessary reasonable adjustments.
+Jo can be contacted at welfare.officer@some.ox.ac.uk.
 If any student wishes to appeal against the decision of the Academic Registrar regarding reasonable adjustment requests they may put their appeal, in writing, to the Treasurer.